Let’s face it — no one likes an overgrown garden. Or, at least that’s what men seem to believe…

 There are a lot of tools to groom your garden with, but thankfully lawn mowers and weed whackers are not on this list.

-A majority of men — just over 50 percent — use a simple razor for trimming their pubic hair, with only over 30 percent opting to use scissors.
-We can’t stress safety enough here…
+A majority of men — just over 50 percent — use a simple razor and shaving cream for trimming their pubic hair, with only over 30 percent opting to use scissors.
+Some even go the waxing route (great way to avoid ingrown hairs).
+Where is the electric trimmer?
+What about a clipper in those sensitive areas?
+Just make sure to use lotion/aloe to get that close shave.
+Everyone likes smooth results on their nether regions

 But there are other ways men are experimenting with — some who don’t necessarily include trimming at all.
 Just under 1 percent of our survey takers reported to using pubic hair dye.
 And yes, that’s a real thing.
 A growing number of women are into it.